steve-spence/Website/README.md

 ## Installation

-To run this project locally, follow these steps:
+If for some reason you want to use this as a project starter or something you can host it locally, follow these steps:

 1. Clone this repository to your local machine:
     ```bash